Rhinebeck Board Member Killed In Crash

 Key Takeaways:

-• Brian Coughlin, a dedicated volunteer and pilot at the Old Rhinebeck Aerodrome, was killed in the crash of a replica Fokker D VIII during an airshow.
+• Dedicated volunteer and experienced pilot Brian Coughlin was killed in the crash of a replica Fokker D VIII during an airshow at the Old Rhinebeck Aerodrome on Saturday.

-• The monoplane caught fire and crashed, leading to the cancellation of Sunday's airshow as the FAA, NTSB, and local authorities investigate the incident.
+• The monoplane caught fire and crashed, prompting the cancellation of Sunday's airshow as local authorities, the FAA, and NTSB began their investigation.

-• Coughlin was a well-known figure in vintage aviation, having built several replica aircraft, including the one involved in the crash, and restored numerous other vintage machines.
+• Coughlin was well-known in vintage aviation, having built several replica aircraft, including the one he was flying, and restored numerous other vintage machines for the Aerodrome.

 See a mistake?
 Contact us.